 Short answer: Facebook.

-I was beat down, exhausted and full of regret by the time I arrived in England.
-What the hell had we just done?
+I was exhausted and full of regret by the time I arrived in England.
+What had we just done?
 We had a comfortable life in Texas.
-Why would we put ourselves through this stressful test?
+Why would we put ourselves through this?
 Would it be worth it?
-Was I going to be able to adjust to be a full-time stay-at-home dog mum?
+Was I going to be able to adjust to being a full-time stay-at-home dog mum?
 How much would I miss my friends and family?

-When we did we move back to the US?
+When did we move back to the USA?